sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 <section id="Living-CellService-BlackBerry" />
 #### BlackBerry
+Getting data for your smartphone is a lot easier with a BlackBerry.
+If you have an unlocked phone, it's really easy.
+You can get a plan with a SIM card, pop it in, and walk out of the store Facebooking up a storm.

+Amir unlocked his BlackBerry 9900 phone [for a couple dollars](http://freemyblackberry.com/index.php) then bought the $50/mo T-Mobile pre-paid plan. $10 for the new SIM, and it has Unlimited Text/Unlimited Talk/500MB Data.
+The data is actually unlimited, but the first 500MB is 4G while anything after is throttled at 2G but with no extra cost.
+Incoming calls and texts from Canada are free, but outgoing is not (ask people to text you, then call them using Google Talk).
+All in all he paid for everything under $220 (including tax) for the 4 months, up-front.

+##### BIS
 There are a few options.
 Stephen's a BlackBerry user who would die without BBM and Google Maps.
 The main problem is that people don't like giving you data without a 1-2 year commitment.
 This section is only about getting your